styled-components/styled-components-website/sections/advanced/theming.md

 #### via `useTheme` React hook | v4

-You can also use `useTheme` to access the current theme outside of styled components when working with React Hooks.
+You can also use `useTheme` to access the current theme outside of styled components when working with React Hooks. `useTheme` is abstraction over `useContext`.

 ```jsx
 import { useTheme } from 'styled-components';